How to Punch Harder: The Physics and Biomechanical Drills To Make You A Knockout Artist

 Stand in your stance and throw one single punch—a cross or a lead hook—at the punching bag with 100% focus on form and rotation.

 Reset completely between every strike.
 Your goal is to move the bag, not just hit the surface.
-Imagine you are punching through the bag to a point six inches behind it.
+Imagine you are punching through the bag to just the other side of it.

 I always imagined that I was trying to hit something behind the bag.
 The bag just happened to be in the way and I need to punch through it.